-This policy was adopted on Signed on behalf of the nursery Date for review 24 th Nov 22 [Insert date]
+This policy was adopted on Signed on behalf of the nursery Date for review 24 th Nov 22 17 th Feb 2025

 Accidents and First Aid Policy

 At CCDN the safety of all children is paramount and we have measures in place to help to protect children.
 However, sometimes accidents do unavoidably happen.